Workforce Industry and Community Engagement

 Highlighted Projects

-For almost two decades, NREL has engaged directly with the network of DOE's Weatherization Assistance Program workers and trainers to provide technical assistance and research that supports quality work and qualified workers in the weatherization and home performance industry.
+For almost two decades, NREL has engaged directly with the network of DOE's Weatherization Assistance Program workers and trainers to provide technical assistance and research that supports skilled workers in the weatherization and home performance industry.
 Engagement has included technical assistance, continuous improvement workshops, webinars and conference presentations with network partners, and the development and maintenance of resources that support the Guidelines for Home Energy Professionals industry credentials and certifications.

-The Wind Energy Workforce Network Initiative on OpenEI is a tiered network approach to convene and coordinate land-based and offshore wind energy workforce stakeholders at the national and regional level and provide targeted technical assistance and focus group support for regional network priorities.
-This collaborative ecosystem will also encourage concrete actions aimed at completing workforce pathways from training to careers.
+The Wind Energy Workforce Network Initiative on OpenEI is a tiered network approach to convene and coordinate wind energy workforce stakeholders at the national and regional level and provide targeted technical assistance and focus group support for regional network priorities.
+This collaborative ecosystem also encourages concrete actions aimed at completing workforce pathways from training to careers.

 The American-Made Upskill Prize for the Solar Manufacturing Workforce is a $5 million prize designed to accelerate the expansion of the U.S. solar manufacturing workforce and equip workers with the skills necessary to revitalize the domestic solar manufacturing supply chain.
 This prize targets various facets of the U.S. solar photovoltaics module supply chain, addressing critical workforce needs.

-DOE launched the American-Made Historically Black Colleges and Universities (HBCU) Clean Energy Education Prize to help develop advanced clean energy programming opportunities and connections for HBCUs across the United States.
-The prize focuses on: inspiring K-12 and community college students to engage with and learn about clean energy subjects through HBCU-hosted educational programs; initiating partnerships between HBCUs and other universities with proven clean energy focused programs to build new cross-university curriculum enhancements or exchange programs, along with degree and certificate programs; integrating and building programming between university and industry partners to advance career opportunities for HBCU students in the clean energy field.
+DOE launched the American-Made Historically Black Colleges and Universities (HBCU) Energy Education Prize to help develop advanced energy programming opportunities for students.
+The prize focuses on inspiring K-12 and community college students to engage with and learn about energy subjects through HBCU-hosted educational programs; initiating partnerships between HBCUs and other universities with proven energy-focused programs to build new cross-university curriculum enhancements or exchange programs, along with degree and certificate programs; and integrating and building programming between university and industry partners to advance career opportunities for HBCU students in the energy field.

 Publications